ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Cosmic variance

-We now proceed to study the impact of cosmic variance on the best-fitting model for simulation measurements of \pthreed and \poned.
-We anticipate that the impact of cosmic variance on the best-fitting model will be weaker than on individual simulation measurements because multiple \pthreed and \poned bins collectively contribute to determining the values of the 8 model parameters.
-In Fig.~\ref{fig:cvar_fit}, we show the difference between the best-fitting model to the \simcentral and \simseed simulations, divided by the $\sqrt{2}$ times the best-fitting model to their average.
-In the top panel, we show the results for the 2 \lya linear biases ($b_\delta$ and $b_\eta$).
-The standard deviation of the differences is 0.6 and 1.8\% for $b_\delta$ and $b_\eta$, respectively, and thus we can measure the 2 \lya linear biases with percent level accuracy from our simulations.
-We can achieve this precision because the combination of small and large scales in the fits breaks degeneracies between the 2 \lya linear biases and the other 6 model parameters.
-By propagating these uncertainties to the behavior of \pthreed on linear scales, we find that the impact of cosmic variance on perpendicular and parallel modes is 1.2 and 1.8\%, respectively.
-In the middle and bottom panels of Fig.~\ref{fig:cvar_fit}, we address the influence of cosmic variance on model predictions for \pthreed and \poned, respectively.
-The overall impact of this source of error on \pthreed and \poned is 0.8 and 0.1\%, respectively, confirming that the best-fitting model is less sensitive to cosmic variance than simulation measurements.
-Consequently, \forestflow is more robust against this type of uncertainty than emulators predicting the power spectrum at a set of $k$-bins.
+We expect the impact of cosmic variance on the best-fitting model to \pthreed and \poned measurements to be weaker than on simulation measurements, as multiple \pthreed and \poned bins collectively constrain the eight parameters of the model.
+In Fig.~\ref{fig:cvar_fit}, we show the difference between the best-fitting models to the \simcentral and \simseed simulations, normalized by $\sqrt{2}$ times the best-fitting model to their average.
+The top panel displays results for the two \lya\ linear biases, $b_\delta$ and $b_\eta$.
+The standard deviation of the differences is $0.6\%$ and $1.8\%$ for $b_\delta$ and $b_\eta$, respectively, demonstrating that we can measure the two \lya\ linear biases with percent-level accuracy using our simulations.
+This precision is achievable because the combination of small and large scales in the fits helps break degeneracies between the two linear biases and the other six model parameters.

+By propagating these uncertainties to the behavior of \pthreed on linear scales, we find that the impact of cosmic variance on perpendicular and parallel modes is $1.2\%$ and $1.8\%$, respectively.
+In the middle and bottom panels of Fig.~\ref{fig:cvar_fit}, we analyze the influence of cosmic variance on model predictions for \pthreed and \poned.
+The overall impact of cosmic variance on \pthreed and \poned predictions is $0.8\%$ and $0.1\%$, respectively, confirming that the best-fitting model is less sensitive to cosmic variance than individual simulation measurements.
+Consequently, \forestflow is more robust against cosmic variance than emulators that predict the power spectrum at fixed $k$-bins.